 Notable Ineligible Series: Michael Douglas “The Kominsky Method” (ended); William H. Macy, “Shameless” (ended); Ramy Youssef “Ramy” (Season 3 was not eligible.)

 This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2022 Emmys race.
-The nomination round of voting will take place from June 16 to June 27, with the official Emmy nominations to be announced on Tuesday, July 12.
-The Creative Arts Emmy Awards will be given out over two consecutive nights on Saturday, September 3 and Sunday, September 4, with an edited presentation on the ceremonies to be broadcast on Saturday, September 10, at 8:00 p.m.
+The nomination round of voting took place from June 16 to June 27, with the official Emmy nominations announced on Tuesday, July 12.
+The Creative Arts Emmy Awards will be given out over two consecutive nights on Saturday, September 3 and Sunday, September 4, with an edited presentation on the ceremonies to be broadcast on Saturday, Sept.
+10, at 8:00 p.m.
 ET on FXX.
 Finally, the 74rd Annual Primetime Emmy Awards will take place on Monday, September 12, and air live on NBC at 8:00 p.m.
 ET/ 5:00 p.m.
 PT.

-Jason Sudeikis, “Ted Lasso” (Apple TV+)
+Will Win: Jason Sudeikis, “Ted Lasso”

 Could Win: Bill Hader, “Barry”